Commission approves Master Plan for city

 By Bill Short

-The Millington Planning Commission adopted a resolution this week that approves a proposed 20-Year Master Plan for the city.
+The Millington Planning Commission has adopted a resolution that approves a proposed 20-Year Master Plan for the city.

-Commission members took the action Monday night during their regular monthly meeting on a motion offered by Vice Chairman Chuck Hurt Jr. and seconded by Curtis Park.
+Commission members took the action during their April 16 regular monthly meeting on a motion offered by Vice Chairman Chuck Hurt Jr. and seconded by Curtis Park.

-The motion was passed by five affirmative votes, with Roger Aitken, Brenda Barber and Mike Caruthers absent.
+The motion was passed by five affirmative votes, with Brenda Barber and Mike Caruthers absent.

 City Attorney Gerald Lawson said the Master Plan, along with “maps, descriptive matter, exhibits and charts,” will be presented to the Board of Mayor and Aldermen at its May 14 meeting.

 He noted that, under state law, the commission is the only public body required to “formally adopt” the plan.
-But as a “courtesy,” because re-zoning requests must be approved by the board, it will be asked to “recognize” and “accept” the plan by a resolution.
+But as a “courtesy,” because re-zoning requests must be approved by the city board, its members will be asked to “recognize” and “accept” the plan by a resolution.

 Title 13 of the Tennessee Code Annotated grants the state’s municipalities and counties the authority to do planning; to “regulate” residents’ behavior, including the use of private property; and to promote the “health, safety, welfare and morals of the public.”